kavyajeetbora/civil_engineering/soil_rock_profile/readme.md

 ### 6. *Evaluation of the model (optional)*

 To Evaluate the model, metric [mean square error (MSE)](https://en.wikipedia.org/wiki/Mean_squared_error) was used.
 The model with lowest MSE was chosen for prediction.
-Since the data we are having is very less, [K-fold cross validation method](https://machinelearningmastery.com/k-fold-cross-validation/) was used for hyperparameter tunining of the model.
+K-fold cross validation method](https://machinelearningmastery.com/k-fold-cross-validation/) was used for hyperparameter tunining of the model (in this case hyperparameter was the no. of trees for the random forest model)